mark2185/android-runner/README.md

 Run `:GradleSetup /path/to/android/project`.

+Run `:GradleRun :app:assembleDebug` or any other `gradle` command you need.

+Set `g:android_target_app` to the final app name, e.g. `CoreUtilsTest`.

+If you have only one android device connected, it'll be used for running the `adb` commands.
+But if you have more than one, please set the `g:android_target_device` to its ID.
+You can get the list of IDs via `:AdbDevices`

 Run `:AdbDebugger`

 Run `jdb -attach localhost:54321` in a separate terminal.
 (I know, I know, I'll remove this step later)